How to Make Pretend Play Toys — Easy Step-by-Step Guide

 - 9

-Attach bottle caps or small cardboard circles with glue to create knobs for the oven or washing machine controls.
+Attach bottle caps or small cardboard circles with glue to create realistic knobs for the oven or washing machine controls.
+You can arrange them in rows or patterns to mimic actual appliance panels, making the play experience more immersive.

 - 10

-Cut out additional cardboard shapes for shelves inside the refrigerator, or a stovetop burner design for the oven.
+Cut out additional cardboard shapes for shelves inside the refrigerator or oven by using smaller boxes or leftover cardboard.
+You can also cut out a circular design from cardboard to represent stovetop burners for the oven.

 - 11